Estimated reading time: 4 minutes

 - Once the government entity pays the full invoice amount to our secure lockbox, our team wires the remaining percentage (less our fees) to your account.

 - Voila!
-You’ve successfully unlocked that capital.
+You’ve successfully injected liquid capital.

 What are the fees?